FroeMic/TUM-IN-POM/1-lectures/15-agile-architecture.md

 * Agile software development and good software architecture enable the necessary flexibility

 ### 2. Product vs Project

+_In reality most IT projects are products.
+Work accordingly!_

+* IT Industry talks about "IT projects"
+* However, in practice we work on systems as long as they are needed / valuable
+  * most effort is long-term
+  * things have to be good, flexible, etc. in the long term
+* This requires **Product Management** not project management
+  * Products are only successful with good Product Management
+  * Focus on **value creation** not time & budget

 ### 3. Agile Release Planning